Dutch attitudes and approaches to sexuality

 Young people are curious about sexuality and sexual development.
 They need, want and have a right to accurate and comprehensive information about sexual health, to help them make the best choices about sexuality and relationships.

-In the Netherlands, this means clear, direct, attractively-designed and inclusive sexuality education in language young people can understand, and greater awareness about the more positive and pleasurable aspects of sexuality.
+In the Netherlands, this means age-appropriate, clear, attractively-designed and inclusive sexuality education in language young people can understand.

 By law, all primary school students in the Netherlands must receive sexuality education.
-The system allows for flexibility, but they must learn some core principles – including sexual diversity and sexual assertiveness.
+The system allows for flexibility, but they must learn some core principles – including sexual assertiveness.
 Sexuality education is also compulsory at secondary schools.

 We also address the needs of young people attending special schools or in vocational education and vulnerable groups like migrants and refugees.